 Sandra is a former digital marketer turned web developer who says learning to code is the best decision she’s ever made.
 A software engineer at ASOS, she learned the fundamentals of programming and Web Development through a 12-week immersive course at General Assembly.
 Sandra is currently a part-time instructor teaching others how to code with General Assembly.

 Follow Sandra on Twitter

 Jennifer Opal – DevOps Big Data Engineer & Blogger

 Jennifer is a DevOps Big Data Engineer at BTGroup.
 She typed her first line of code using HTML in October 2017 with Code First: Girls.
 Her enthusiasm for code earned her a place on the BT FurtHER Digital Intensive Program, leading to her role with BT as a Devs Ops Big Data Engineer.
 She shares her tech journey on social media to inspire other women to consider careers in the industry.

 Jennifer has been featured in The Guardian, Women In Tech, and The Tech Connoisseur.
 She uses her platform to highlight the importance of inclusion in the workplace.
 She’s also created The Opal Newsletter”, a monthly newsletter that provides free to low-cost coding resources to those who are on their coding journeys

 Lola Odelola – Software Engineer & Podcaster

-Lola is a Software Engineer who makes simplifying the technical world of coding through her blog.
-She is the creator and host of Lost in the Source Podcast where she talks about her journey through tech and explains technical concepts.
-She runs Rubber Duck Office Hours where users can schedule 30min blocks to go over their code and other coding quirks.
+Lola is a Software Engineer who simplifies the technical world of coding through her blog.
+She is the creator and host of Lost in the Source Podcast, where she talks about her journey through tech and explains technical concepts.
+She runs Rubber Duck Office Hours, where users can schedule 30-minute blocks to go over their code and other coding quirks.